 You may mail your absentee ballot application to the county election board, you may fax it or you may deliver your own application personally to the county election board office.
 (You may not deliver an application for another person, however.
 It's the law.)
 You also may send a telegram to apply.

 The deadline to apply for an absentee ballot to be mailed to you is always 5 p.m. on Wednesday preceding the election.

 If your absentee ballot is mailed to you, you must return it to the county election board by mail.
 An absentee ballot must be received by the county election board before 7 p.m. on election day to be counted.

-Voters may cast an absentee ballot in person at the county election board office from 8 a.m. to 6 p.m. on Friday and Monday before all elections.
-For state and federal elections only, in-person absentee voting also is available from 8 a.m. to 1 p.m. on Saturday.
+Voters may cast an absentee ballot in person at the county election board office from 8 a.m. to 6 p.m. on Thursday and Friday before all elections.
+For state and federal elections only, in-person absentee voting also is available from 9 a.m. to 2 p.m. on Saturday.
 In-person absentee voters must fill out and sign an application form when they arrive to vote.

 Although any voter can vote an absentee ballot without giving a reason, the law still contains some "excuses" for voting absentee.
 Some voters benefit by using one of those excuses when they apply for absentee ballots.
 These excuses activate special conditions that make absentee voting even easier.

 Physically incapacitated voters and voters who care for physically incapacitated persons who cannot be left alone may vote by absentee ballot.
 These voters may submit their applications only by mail, fax, or telegraph.
 They are not required to have their signatures on the absentee affidavits notarized.
 They are required to have their signatures witnessed by two people.